 Tuesdays and Thursdays, 4:20 - 5:35 pm (ONLINE)

 Visions of new worlds, existences, and experiences of being rendered in the arts, newer media, and video games will be examined through references to the visual history of East Asia.
 Expect to roam through fiery hells and mythical lands of immortality, paradisal Buddhist Pure Lands, and supernatural creatures of invisible worlds linked to the political, social, religious, and intellectual ideas that gave meaning and value to these arts.
 With no expectation of knowledge of the arts, histories, or languages of East Asia, all are welcome.
 Primarily focused on content at a Senior or Graduate level

 Fridays: 9:00 am - 12:40 pm (ON CAMPUS)

 Prof. Steve Rost

 Focusing on the lens as a common apparatus that unites art, science and technology, this course aims to bridge content areas from a broad range of disciplines that are offered at the university.
 This is a collaborative project-based course ranging from traditional lens media applications such as photography and video to those lenses used in the sciences and engineering.
-Open to all students regardless to level.
+Open to all students regardless of level.

 GAM 3143 3D Animation Lab